mighty-gerbils/gerbil/doc/reference/core-prelude.md

 Defines a method `method-id` for type `type`, which must be a class or struct type.
-The `:std/generic` library extends the form for generic metho
+The `:std/generic` library extends the form for generic method

 #### @method
 ```